Military history of Canada: Nile Expedition

 Arriving in Asyut in October 1884, the voyageurs transported 5,000 British troops upstream to Khartoum using wooden whaling boats.
 They arrived two days after the city's capture by Mahdist forces.
-Canadian militia officers overseeing the voyageurs took part in the Battle of Kirbekan weeks later, although the voyageurs themselves did not partake.
+Canadian militia officers overseeing the voyageurs took part in the Battle of Kirbekan weeks later.
 After Kirbekan, the expedition withdrew to Egypt, departing in April 1885.
 Sixteen members of the Canadian contingent died during the campaign.

 20th century

 Boer War

 The issue of Canadian military participation in British imperial campaigns arose again when the British requested Canadian assistance in the Second Boer War (1899–1902).
 Most of English Canada supported participation, while near-universal opposition came from French Canadians and other groups.
 This split the governing Liberal Party led by Prime Minister Wilfrid Laurier, whose political base comprised both pro-imperial Anglo-Canadians and anti-imperial Franco-Canadians.